-Wait until a core update has fully rolled out before making any radical changes to your content.
+Wait until a core update has fully rolled out before making any radical changes to your content or website.
 Sometimes rankings that have been lost in the immediate aftermath of a core update release can return during its rollout.

 - Remember Google’s key reasons for demoting your content: it’s less relevant and authoritative than it could be.

-Google has said on multiple occasions that the reason pages lose rankings is because they are no longer as relevant or authoritative as they once were.
+Google has made it clear that the reason pages lose rankings is because they are no longer as relevant or authoritative as they once were.
 So make sure that you place increasing relevancy and authority at the heart of any changes you make to your content.

 - Use data to identify the content that needs improvement.